 Make a garden plan

-Decide which vegetables you will grow.
+Decide which vegetables you will grow is one of the most important home gardening ideas.
 Make sure you can provide the optimal growing conditions including sun, water and space.
 Ask your neighbors which vegetables they’ve had success with and which don’t do well in your microclimate.
 That way you don’t waste time and money on plants that are less likely to grow.

 Get free vegetable garden plans from Better Homes and Gardens.